camdoherty/fluxfce-simplified/readme.md

 # fluxfce v0.1 - XFCE auto-theming utility

 **Fluxfce** automates switching XFCE desktop appearance (GTK Theme, Background, Screen Temperature) between configured Day and Night modes based on local sunrise and sunset times.
-It uses an adapted NOAA algorithm to calculate transition times, scsystem `atd` scheduler for precise, low-resource scheduling.
+It uses an adapted NOAA algorithm to calculate transition times. systemd and `atd` scheduler are used for precise, low-resource scheduling.

 This is **v0.1**, a refactored and simplified version focusing on core functionality and maintainability.